bcgsc/pori_graphkb_loader/README.md

 ### Style

 1. In-code documentation should follow [JSDocs](http://usejsdoc.org) format
 2. TDD.
 New tests should be added for any new functionality.
-Using mocha (https://mochajs.org/) for testing.
-As mocha has several test styles, please match the existing style in the current tests.
+Using jestfor testing
 3. API must follow REST guidelines (for example see https://github.com/Microsoft/api-guidelines/blob/vNext/Guidelines.md)
 4. JS code should be written with ES6 syntax (where possible) see https://github.com/lukehoban/es6features